 - Cheek augmentation, hairline lowering, Adam's apple reduction and a lip lift as finer adjustments.

-FFS has a strong safety record in experienced hands: a peer-reviewed analysis (Chaya et al., 2024) reported a major complication rate of around 1.1 percent.
-Most surgeons advise focusing on one or two high-impact changes first rather than attempting everything at once, both for safety and to manage recovery.
+FFS has a strong safety record in experienced hands.
+In a peer-reviewed analysis (Chaya et al., 2024), close to 99% of patients had no major complication.
+Most surgeons advise focusing on one or two high-impact changes first rather than attempting everything at once.
+That helps both safety and recovery.
 For a deeper look at pricing, see our in-depth guide to facial feminization surgery costs.

 How Much Does Voice Feminization Surgery Cost?

 How it works: your vocal cords set pitch by their length and tension.
 During surgery a laryngologist adjusts them so the voice sits higher and sounds more feminine.
-Outcomes are generally good when surgery is paired with pre- and post-operative voice therapy, but results vary from person to person, so discuss realistic expectations with your surgeon.
+Outcomes are generally good when you pair surgery with pre- and post-operative voice therapy.
+Results vary from person to person, so discuss realistic expectations with your surgeon.

 Worth knowing: insurers often treat voice surgery as elective, so it may not be covered.
 Recovery usually takes a few weeks and includes a period of voice rest.
 See our detailed guide to voice feminization surgery costs for more detail.